– Last Updated on: 8th May 2023

 Most of all however: expect unparalleled wildlife encounters in both parks – something you will never see enough of.

 The Tarangire National Park in Tanzania as well as the Amboseli National Park in Kenya are well-known for their large elephant populations.
 If you come to Tanzania and Kenya hoping to see an elephant, rest assured you will see many elephants in these two national parks.

 While you can watch elephants drink from a dry riverbed in Tarangire, you can see them march against the backdrop of Mt Kilimanjaro, the highest freestanding mountain in the world, in Amboseli.
 Kilimanjaro itself is in Tanzania, but the iconic view of mountain and elephants is viewed from Kenya.

 A crossing-border safari in Tanzania and Kenya is a great opportunity to learn about the culture, customs, and traditions of the region.
 Both countries share a language, Swahili, and are home to the semi-nomadic people of the Masai.
 In conversation with your guide, you will acquire a lot of local knowledge about the neighbouring countries, what they have in common and how they are different.

 A chance to see your surroundings in Tanzania and Kenya in context and beyond picture-perfect sunsets.

-If you can’t decide whether to go on safari in Tanzania or in Kenya, join us on our camping safaris or lodge safaris to these safari paradises in East Africa.
+If you can’t decide whether to go on safari in Tanzania or in Kenya, join us on our lodge safaris to these safari paradises in East Africa.
 Get in touch and we’ll plan your safari in Tanzania and Kenya together.